 Factorial design is for experiments with more than one studied factor (e.g. studying the effect of fertilizing and mowing), where each level of each factor is combined together (e.g. no fertilizing + no fertilizing, no fertilizing + mowing, fertilizing + no mowing, fertilizing + mowing).
 Either of the already described designs can be used for them.

 Hierarchical design (also “nested design”) includes plots with nested subplots.
 If used for experiments with a single factor, levels of this factor are replicated on the plot level, and subplots represent repeated sampling which does not increase error degrees of freedom but increases the precision of the estimate of plot-level value.
 If used for two factors (called also split-plot design), then levels of the first factor are replicated on the plot level (“whole-plots”), and the levels of the second factor are nested within plots on the subplot level (“split-plots”, see schema on Fig. 1, panel d).
 The difference between split-plot design and randomized block design is that in the earlier we are interested in the effect of an environmental variable on the “whole-plot” level, while in the latter we are not interested in the environmental difference between blocks and consider it as a nuisance.
-There is also a terminological difference: in split-plot design, we talk about plots with nested subplots, or “whole-plots” with nested “split-plots”, while in the randomized block design we talk about “blocks” containing “plots”; see more details in the .
+There is also a terminological difference: in split-plot design, we talk about plots with nested subplots, or “whole-plots” with nested “split-plots”, while in the randomized block design we talk about “blocks” containing “plots”; see more details here.
 When analyzing data from hierarchical design, we need to acknowledge the difference between plots and subplots.

 Pseudoreplicates are replicates that do not come with a (completely) new independent piece of information, but instead (more or less) replicates information already represented by other samples in the dataset.
 In statistical terms, pseudoreplicates do not increase error degrees of freedom (while may increase the precision of estimating the value of the response of a given treatment).
 Pseudoreplication issue arises because plots that are close to each other tend to be more similar in both independent and response variables than would be two plots selected in random (see more details in the section Spatial autocorrelation).
 The schema below shows two common cases when individual samples are to some degree pseudoreplicates, either because the plots in completely randomized design are spatially clustered with each cluster in a different part of the environmental gradient (Fig. 2, panel a), or because plots in replicated block design are wrongly replicated (plots of the same treatment are in one block, instead of having only one replicate of each treatment per block; Fig. 2, panel b).
-Pseudoreplicates are not completely useless, and if correctly treated, they can improve the power of the test (see section Randomization ).
+Pseudoreplicates are not completely useless, and if correctly treated, they can improve the power of the test.

 A less obvious mistake may be caused e.g. by the wrong orientation of blocks in the randomized block design (Fig. 3, panel a).
 The correct structure aims to maximize the environmental heterogeneity between blocks and minimize heterogeneity within blocks (scenario on the left), but this can be violated if blocks are oriented to extend along the gradient instead of perpendicularly to it (scenarios in the middle and right).
-In Latin square design (Fig. 3, panel b), each row and column should contain exactly one replicate from each treatment (scenario on the left is correct, on the right is wrong).
+In Latin square design (Fig. 3, panel b), each row and column should contain exactly one replicate from each treatment (the scenario on the left is correct, but on the right is wrong).